Skip to content

 23. Confinement

-Traditionally, Malaysian woman can’t leave the house for 30-44 days after giving birth.
+Traditionally, Malaysian women can’t leave the house for 30-44 days after giving birth.
 Mom and baby are isolated without visitors outside of the close family.
 Mom has to avoid any physical work.
-During the confinement, the mother or mother in law takes care of the new mom and baby, sometimes with the help of a confinement nanny.
+During the confinement, the mother or mother-in-law takes care of the new mom and baby, sometimes with the help of a confinement nanny.
 Here are some of the rules:

 • No sex